jayjuk/corvid/README.md

 ### Cloud Deployment

-To deploy to Digital Ocean, cd to jaysgame main directory, then the terraform subdirectory, then execute run_terraform.bat !
+To deploy to Digital Ocean, cd to corvid main directory, then the terraform subdirectory, then execute run_terraform.bat !
 It is necessary to have SSH keys set up per Digital Ocean's instructions as part of account setup.

 Cloud deployment of the AI broker, as with the local execution, depends on the existence of _common\.env_ as described above.
 The above deployment scripts invoke a Python script which generates a temporary YAML file to be used with the Azure CLI, containing the environment variable values.

 ### Known Issues & Improvements

-These are logged at https://github.com/jayjuk/jaysgame/issues
+These are logged at https://github.com/jayjuk/corvid/issues